skygear-demo/skypad/README.md

 # Features

-* Handy - Create a pad instanly
+* Handy - Create a pad instantly
-* Easy Sharing -  Share by URL
+* Easy Sharing -  Share by URL, Twitter or FB
 * Collaboration - Real time sync across all platforms
 * Auto Save - Changes saved on the cloud automatically